JeringTech/Markdig.Extensions.FlexiBlocks/Specs/FlexiSectionBlocksSpecs.md

 </section>
 ````````````````````````````````

-Per-section-block options can be overriden if the JSON options extension is enabled:
+Per-FlexiSectionBlock options can be specified if the FlexiOptionsBlocks extension is enabled:

 ```````````````````````````````` example
 @{